 The mission of The University of Texas at Austin is to achieve excellence in the interrelated areas of undergraduate education, graduate education, research, and public service.
 The University provides superior and comprehensive educational opportunities at the baccalaureate through doctoral and special professional educational levels.
-The University contributes to the advancement of society through research, creative activity, scholarly inquiry, and the development of new knowledge.
+The University contributes to the advancement of society through research, creative activity, scholarly inquiry and the development and dissemination of new knowledge, including the commercialization of University discoveries.
 The University preserves and promotes the arts, benefits the state's economy, serves the citizens through public programs, and provides other public service.

 To transform lives for the benefit of society.